Nick-Ohman/node-auth1-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor adds authentication to the API.

+## Sessions

+- a session store is like a table on the server.
+- each session stores information about a client.
+- sessions can store any information about the client.

+**a cookie is a way to send key/value data across http**

+- nothing but a container of data.

+## Server
+- store a session for the client.
+- send a cookie with the session id.